wired00/custom-queue/readme.md

 # Laravel Custom Queues

-Laravel queues work well internally when items are both pushed (`SomeJob::dispatch()`) and then fetched via Laravel queue workers.
+Laravel queues work great internally when jobs are both pushed (`SomeJob::dispatch()`) and then fetched via Laravel queue workers.

-But what if jobs are pushed to a queue from some other external service with a custom (non Laravel) payload.
+But what if jobs are pushed to a queue from an external service or message broker other than Laravel?
 For example, AWS S3 bucket > SNS > SQS?
-In those cases, Laravel dies with an error stating that the job payload does not contain an attribute `job`.
+In those cases, Laravel queue workers do not recognise the payload, cannot parse it and break because the job payload is missing the expected `job` and `data` attributes etc.

-This package aims to solve that issue.
-It will fetch a job,  modify the payload to a format which Laravel recognises and then process via a specified job handler.
+`CustomQueue` aims to solve this issue.
+It will fetch a job,  re-packages the payload to a format which Laravel recognises and then process via a user specified job handler.

 Payload without custom-queue:
 ```